-Customise vanilla ice cream with traditional Christmas flavours for a lighter finish to your festive feast.
+Customised vanilla ice cream with traditional Christmas flavours, for a lighter finish to your festive feast.
+Makes 1 large ‘pudding’.

 You will need a freezer-proof pudding basin large enough to hold the ice cream.

 - Allow the ice cream to thaw and put it into a large mixing bowl.
 Stir in the cinnamon, cherries, mixed peel, chocolate chips, cranberries and sultanas.
 (You can change what you choose to add to the ice cream, but it’s best not to add more than 200g of your chosen ingredients in total.)